 Communication is key throughout the project.
 Each person on your project team needs to be vocal to ensure their department’s requirements are represented.
 Having strong communicators will also help you resolve any conflicts on requirement priorities quickly and effectively.

 Clearly define responsibilities based on strengths, experience and bandwidth.
 Certain people may be more heavily involved at specific points in the project, so make that clear to everyone up front.
 And be sure to define what people are not responsible for – this will keep people focus on their role and avoid any duplication of effort.

 Make the implementation project a top priority.
 In an ideal world, your selection team could dedicate 100% of their time to the project.
 But we all know that’s not realistic.
 So, dedicate time to the project and help them prioritize it among their other responsibilities.

 What’s the role of the ERP implementation partner?

-As one of the top Canadian ERP partners, we've helped many other companies like you streamline operations and fuel growth.
+We've helped many other SMEs in Canada and the US streamline operations and fuel growth.
 We're here to guide you through the process – right from evaluation, through implementation and beyond.
 We'll work alongside you to provide clarity on your objectives and the top priority requirements.
 That work lays the foundation for us to help you find the ERP solution that fits your business.
 If you’re ready to start your ERP evaluation, let’s connect to setup an initial call.